Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Beyond SEMA: Estimands and Conceptual Foundations

 In the causal inference literature, collapsibility is conventionally discussed as an intrinsic property of an effect measure for a direct, within-population comparison (e.g., \(\Delta_{BA}\)).
 In anchored ITCs, however, the estimand of interest is an anchored active--active contrast (\(\Delta_{BC} = \Delta_{BA} - \Delta_{CA}\)), constructed indirectly via a common comparator and therefore structurally different from such within-population comparisons.
 As a result, the collapsibility properties relevant for transportability depend not only on the effect measure, but also on how the anchored contrast is constructed.
 If the individual contrasts \(\Delta_{BA}\) and \(\Delta_{CA}\) are directly collapsible, then \(\Delta_{BC} = \Delta_{BA} - \Delta_{CA}\) is also directly collapsible.
-More subtly, even when the underlying \(\Delta_{BA}\) and \(\Delta_{CA}\) contrasts are collapsible but not directly collapsible, \(\Delta_{BC}\) exhibits direct collapsibility as an induced property of the anchored contrast under SEMA and scale alignment, contrary to what would be expected based on the collapsibility properties of the individual contrasts alone.
-In this setting, effect-modification terms cancel in the active--active contrast, yielding marginal--conditional equivalence for \(\Delta_{BC}\).
+More subtly, even when the underlying \(\Delta_{BA}\) and \(\Delta_{CA}\) contrasts are collapsible but not directly collapsible, \(\Delta_{BC}\) exhibits direct collapsibility as an induced property of the anchored contrast under SEMA and scale alignment, a property that is not apparent from the collapsibility properties of the individual contrasts alone.
+In this setting, effect-modification terms cancel in the active--active contrast, yielding marginal--conditional equivalence for \(\Delta_{BC}\), even though the individual contrasts against the common comparator, \(\Delta_{BA}\) and \(\Delta_{CA}\), may remain population-dependent with distinct marginal and conditional effects.
 A formal proof of these results is provided in Appendix B.